Canvas start of the semester instructor checklist

 - Verify Module requirements and prerequisites are set correctly, if using them.
 See: How to add Requirements to a Module and How to set Prerequisites for a Module.

-- Verify the course home page is setup correctly.
+- Verify the course home page is set up correctly.
 See: Home Page Layout Options and How to Change the Course Home Page.

 - Use “Preview” option in each quiz to check for errors.

 - Publish your course when you are ready for students to have access to it.
 This typically is on the morning of or before the official course start date.
 See: How do I publish a course?
+NOTE: Some faculty like to publish their courses well in advance of the start date, but only publish a handful of elements of the course (such as the syllabus).
+This allows enrolled students to “preview” the class.

 - Especially for online and hybrid classes, send an email to your students through your SURF Roster telling them how to access your course in Canvas.